 Financial risks refer to unfavourable movements taking place in financial markets that may erode accrual of the company’s result or reduce cash flows.
 The company’s financial risk management aims to harness financial means to hedge the company’s intended earnings performance and equity and to safeguard the Group’s liquidity in all circumstances.

-Financial risk management, including external and internal funding of the Group, is centralized in the Group Treasury function.
+Financial risk management, including external and internal funding of the Group, is centralised in the Group Treasury function.
 HKScan’s funding is obtained through the parent company, while funding to subsidiaries is arranged by the Group Treasury through intra-Group loans in the local currency of each subsidiary.
 Part of the Group’s profits and costs are denominated in foreign currencies.
 Additionally, some investments and earnings are denominated in foreign currencies.
-The most significant exchange risks in the company’s business arise from the euro, Swedish krona, US dollar and Japanese yen.
+The most significant exchange risks in the company’s business arise from the euro, Swedish krona and US dollar.
 The largest equities of HKScan companies are in euros, Swedish krona, and Danish krone.
 The Group’s financial risks are presented in more detail in Note 25 to the financial statement.

 RISKS OF DAMAGE